nf-core/viralmetagenome/docs/usage/workflow/4_assembly_polishing.md

    - [Pre-clustering](#51-pre-clustering-using-taxonomy): separating contigs based on identified taxonomy-id.
    - [Actual clustering](#52-actual-clustering-on-nucleotide-similarity): clustering contigs based on nucleotide similarity.
 1. [Scaffolding](#7-scaffolding): scaffolding the contigs to the centroid of each bin.
-1. [Annotation with Reference](#8-annotation-with-reference): annotating regions with 0-depth coverage with the reference sequence.

 ![assembly_polishing](../../images/assembly_polishing.png)